ovh/docs/pages/public_cloud/public_cloud_databases/databases_02_order_api/guide.en-gb.md

 - **version**: the MongoDB version you want to use
 - **nodesPattern**: specify the _flavor_ and _region_, and the number of nodes you want to use
 - **nodeslist**: Leave this parameter undefined.
 It is another way to specify the list of nodes your cluster uses.
 As of today, multi-region and flavor-heterogeneous clusters are not supported.
 Hence it is easier to use **nodesPattern** to specify a number of same-region, same-flavor nodes.
-- **ipRestrictions**: The ip addresses blocks allowed to connect to your cluster.
+- **ipRestrictions**: The IP addresses blocks allowed to connect to your cluster.

 > [!primary]
 > For security reasons, the default network configuration does not allow any incoming connections.
 You must authorize a suitable IP address to successfully access your database.